 You can save a lot of money by following the practical tips and tricks that I will share with you below.
 I’ve categorized them into two types: Online Shopping, done over the internet, and Direct Shopping, which is done in-store.

-Additionally, you will get $10 for signing up, so use this app to ease any difficulties in your online shopping and start using this tool for your food budgeting needs today.
+Additionally, you will get $10 for signing up, so use this app to ease your online shopping difficulties and start using this tool for your food budgeting needs today.

 You can get points for all kinds of purchases, which you can redeem for gift cards of your choice.